themanyone/freespeech-vr/README.md

 Trouble writing...
 ```

-It usually means nobody installed CMU-Cambridge Statistical Language Modeling Toolkit v2 (www.speech.cs.cmu.edu/SLM/CMU-Cam_Toolkit_v2.tar.gz) or there is a problem with the tools themselves.
+It usually means nobody installed [CMU-Cambridge Statistical Language Modeling Toolkit v2] (http://www.speech.cs.cmu.edu/SLM/CMU-Cam_Toolkit_v2.tar.gz) or there is a problem with the tools themselves.
 Edit the Makefile and follow the instructions therein before running `make`.
 Manually copy the files in the bin directory somewhere in your `$PATH` like `/usr/local/bin` on Linux or `C:\windows\system32` on Windows.

 For some reason, the toolkit expects to be able to write to /usr/tmp.
 The `tmpfile()` function uses the P_tmpdir defined in `<stdio.h>`, but the Makefile installs everything under `/usr`.
 The quick-fix is to provide /usr/tmp for machines that don't have it.